marianpetruk/javascript/README.md

   <a name="es6-template-literals"></a>
   - [6.4](#6.4) <a name='6.4'></a> When programmatically building up strings, use template strings instead of concatenation.

-  > Why?
+  > Чому?
 Template strings give you a readable, concise syntax with proper newlines and string interpolation features.

     ```javascript
     // bad